Tirath5504/tirath5504.github.io/README.md

 **1. Introduction:**

-This repository hosts the source code for my portfolio website template built using HTML, CSS, and JavaScript.
+This repository hosts the source code for my portfolio website built using HTML, CSS, and JavaScript.
 It features smooth scrolling behavior, responsive design, and interactive elements.

 **2. Features:**
 - Responsive design that adapts to various screen sizes and devices.